sevagas/swap_digger/README.md

 ### On your machine

-Use the following commands to download and run the script on your machine (N.B. it should be run as root).
+Use the following commands to download and run the script on your machine:

 ```bash
 alice@1nvuln3r4bl3:~$ git clone https://github.com/sevagas/swap_digger.git